sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Tool Proficiencies:** One artisan tool of your choice and one musical instrument.

-**Suggested Equipment (Cost 10ñ87 credits):** musical instrument, any set of artisanís tools except alchemistís supplies, travelerís clothes, pen and notebook
+**Suggested Equipment (Cost 10√±87 credits):** musical instrument, any set of artisan√≠s tools except alchemist√≠s supplies, traveler√≠s clothes, pen and notebook

-***Feature: Bearer of the Flame.*** You are almost universally respected by those of your culture (or those whose family once was) and are expected to share your knowledge with themóteaching traditional arts, performing religious ceremonies, and the like.
+***Feature: Bearer of the Flame.*** You are almost universally respected by those of your culture (or those whose family once was) and are expected to share your knowledge with them√≥teaching traditional arts, performing religious ceremonies, and the like.
 In exchange, such communities (which may be neighborhoods, districts, settlements, or similar groups) will provide you and your companions food, lodging, and a moderate lifestyle.

 Alternately, the Narrator may say that you have similarly caught the interest of other such groups, such as academic institutions or fellow historians, and can gain the same benefit from them.